 I consider myself to be in an amazing place.
 So it’s weird when people are like, ‘oh I’m sorry you are going through this but in my head, I’m like, ‘I’m living pretty good.’Frankie Muniz to Entertainment Weekly

-His memories may have come and gone but his longtime girlfriend, now-wife Paige Price never left his side.
-Frankie and Paige finally tied the knot this year, and it’s really been long coming, seeing how she’s been the one constant in his life through all the ups and downs.
+His memories may have come and gone but his longtime girlfriend and now-wife Paige Price never left his side.
+Frankie and Paige tied the knot in 2020, and it had been a long time coming, seeing how she’s been the one constant in his life through all the ups and downs.

-Frankie proposed to Paige in 2018, and every time he talks about her, he just sounds more and more in love.
+Every time Frankie talks about her, he just sounds more and more in love.
 He told People that the couple doesn’t spend a minute apart and that he doesn’t ever get bored of her.
 He also revealed that she was a major factor in helping him cope through memory losses.

 Every now and then, he would get sad about losing his memory but Paige would help him through those tough moments by being his rock.
 She writes everything down in journals, which includes all the moments, all the emotions, all the little things Frankie may have a hard time remembering.
 So all he needs to do is skim through the journal, and he is able to recall a lot of information that his mind may have otherwise neglected.